nikssj/cat-gifs-generator/README.md

 ## About the project

-A simple project where you can see some funny cats gifs!
+A simple project where you can see some funny gifs about cats!